d8prime/Geo-Tag-App/README.md

 ### Stop Capturing
 - When you hit "Stop," all stored images are sent to the Django backend.
-- The captured images are displayed in a gallery view with a download.
+- The captured images are displayed in a gallery view with a download link.

 ### Backend Stores Images
 - The backend only receives images and saves them with the geolocation data included.